 Housing and blight

 The city has two projects to address housing inventory and blight in John Day.
-The city used a $100,000 Main Street Building Revitalization grant to purchase the Weaver Building on Main Street in November after the owner said it might close the building.
+The city used a $100,000 Main Street Building Revitalization grant to purchase the Weaver Building on Main Street.

 The goal is to provide a mixed-use downtown building with four commercial businesses on the ground floor and six condos at about 1,000 square feet each on the second floor.
 The city will hold an open house for contractors this year.
 The completed cost is estimated to be around $2 million.